 Students attending the conference may elect to participate in a variety of capacities.
 Each component has different responsibilities before and during the conference as well as specific registration requirements/restrictions for students and schools.
 Options include:

-- 1. General Assembly Country Team
+- 1. General Assembly Member Country

 - 2. Secretariat

 - 3. Security Council

 - 4. International Court of Justice

-- 5. Department of Global Communications
+- 5. Department of Public information